goalifyplus/docs/user-guides/channels/README.md

 # Channels

-Conversations in Rocket.Chat are organized into __channels__.
+Conversations in Goalify.Chat are organized into __channels__.
 Channels are chat rooms with many useful features.

 There are three kinds of channels: [public channels](#public-channels), [private groups](#private-groups), and [direct (1-on-1) messages](#direct-messages).